LuezhenYuan/cell-segmentation/README.md

 To run the python code for cell segmentation:

-`python cell-segmentation.py ND2_FILE_PATH MODEL_PATH`
+`python cell-segmentation-deepcell.py ND2_FILE_PATH MODEL_PATH`

 ### Quantify intensity and shape features in ImageJ

-Macro code to run this analysis is `Macro-cell-nucleus-analysis.ijm`
+Macro code to run this analysis is `Macro-cell-nucleus-analysis-cell-nucleus.ijm`

 To get the outline of the segmented nucleus/cells using ImageJ ROI manager, check `imageJ_roi_converter.py`, which is downloaded from https://github.com/Image-Py/cellpose-turbo/blob/master/imagej_roi_converter.py